meTokens/meTokens-core/README.md

   Vault.sol
     addFee()
-      16) Reverts when not called by owner
+      ✓ Reverts when not called by owner
-      17) Increments accruedFees by amount
+      ✓ Increments accruedFees by amount (39ms)
-      18) Emits AddFee(amount)
+      ✓ Emits AddFee(amount)
     withdrawFees()
-      19) Reverts when not called by owner
+      ✓ Reverts when not called by owner
       ✓ Transfer some accrued fees
       ✓ Transfer all remaining accrued fees

-  8 passing (8s)
+  46 passing (12s)

-  19 failing
+Done in 31.43s.

 ```

 ## Relationship between Hub & Vault